 The second method is to enable multisite on your live WordPress website (after creating a complete backup) and to use Snapshot Pro to migrate your website to a private staging subsite of the multisite network.
-Then, once you have the private staging site working perfectly, use a multisite cloning plugin to clone your staging site back to your main site.
+Then, once you have the private staging site working perfectly, use a multisite cloning plugin or our cloning templates to clone your staging site back to your main site.

 That’s it.
 Well done, you made it!